kubevela/kubevela/docs/introduction.md

 a user facing tool which introduces a consistent workflow (i.e., build, deploy, release) for developers to ship applications on top of different platforms.
 KubeVela can be integrated into Waypoint like any other supported platforms.
-In this case, developers can use the Waypoint workflow instead of the Kubevela CLI to manage applications.
+In this case, developers can use the Waypoint workflow instead of the KubeVela CLI to manage applications.

 ### Package management tools

-People may mistakenly think Kubevela is another package manager like Helm.
+People may mistakenly think KubeVela is another package manager like Helm.
 Although using Helm chart significantly reduces the burden of managing a complicated Kubernetes application, whoever prepares the helm chart cannot avoid the tedious and error-prone work of packaging those YAML files.

-Kubevela aims to fundamentally remove the need of managing conventional Kubernetes YAML files.
-However, in the server side, Kubevela still relies on Helm to package and manage the third-party plugins such as `Prometheus`, etc.
+KubeVela aims to fundamentally remove the need of managing conventional Kubernetes YAML files.
+However, in the server side, KubeVela still relies on Helm to package and manage the third-party plugins such as `Prometheus`, etc.

 ### Kubernetes